silverstripe/developer-docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/How_Tos/Extend_CMS_Interface.md

     - App\Extension\BookmarkedPageExtension
 ```

-In order to add the field to the database, run a `dev/build/?flush=all`.
+In order to add the field to the database, run `sake db:build --flush`.
 Refresh the CMS, open a page for editing and you should see the new checkbox.

 ## Retrieve the list of bookmarks from the database